ipmitool/frugen/README.md

 ## Contact information

-Should you have any questions or proposals, please write to alexander [at] amelkin [dot] msk [dot] ru.
+Should you have any questions or proposals, please feel free to:

+ * Ask a question via https://github.com/ipmitool/frugen/discussions
+ * Submit changes as a pull request via https://github.com/ipmitool/frugen/pulls
+ * Report a problem by creating an issue at https://github.com/ipmitool/frugen/issues